-Swimming/Diving

-Our swim/dive team participates in the WPIAL 4-A classification Section 3.
+Swimming/Diving Swimming/Diving Tennis Our swim/dive team participates in the WPIAL 4-A classification Section 3.
 The team merges with Oakland Catholic at all Co-Ed meets and swims at Chatham University.
 The program offers a Varsity only team and practices at the Sara Heinz House.
-Contact Head Coach Mercedes McCarthy: mercidays@aol.com

-Tennis

-Our tennis program participates in the WPIAL 3-A classification Section 3.
-The program offers a Varsity team only, however several Junior Varsity matches can be played at matches.
-Contact Head Coach Zack Johnson: zjohnson@centralcatholichs.com

-Track and Field

-Our track and field program participates in the WPIAL 3-A classification Section 5.
-The team consists of student/athletes from 9th to 12th grades.
+Contact Head Coach Megan Track and Field Corletti: megcorletti@gmail.com Ultimate Frisbee Tennis Our tennis program participates in the WPIAL 3-A classification Section 3.
+The program offers Volleyball a Varsity team only, however several Junior Varsity matches can be played at matches.
+Contact Head Coach Zack Johnson: zjohnson@centralcatholichs.com Wrestling 0 Track and Field NCAA Eligibility Our track and field program participates in the WPIAL 3-A classification Section 5.
+The team consists of student athletes from 9th to 12th grades.
 The team practices at Carnegie Mellon University.
-Contact Head coach Maurice Lucas: midaz@yahoo.com
+Contact Head Coach Maurice Lucas: midaz@yahoo.com

-Vollevball
+Ultimate Frisbee

+Ultimate Frisbee is a competitive limited-contact sport played by teams of seven players and relies upon sportsmanship and mutual respect among the players.
+Central's Ultimate Frisbee Team competes against local high schools in the Pittsburgh High School Ultimate League (PHUL) and is concurrently a member of USA Ultimate, the national sanctioning body for the sport of Ultimate Frisbee.
+Winter League games are played indoors at the Pittsburgh Indoor Sports Arena in Cheswick.
+Fall and Spring League games are outdoors and are played at various sites throughout the region.
+Students can earn a varsity letter.
+Contact Head Coach Gregory Thomas '05: gthomas@centralcatholichs.com

+Volleyball